-To obtain reimbursement under this agreement, the grantee shall submit a Request for Reimbursement Form and provide the Society with evidence that the project's portion and its related expenditures for which payment is requested have been satisfactorily completed.
+To obtain reimbursement under this agreement, the grantee shall submit a Request for Reimbursement Form and provide the Society with evidence that the portion of the project and its related expenditures for which payment is requested has been satisfactorily completed.
 The Society will make the final determination whether the expenditures are eligible for reimbursement under this agreement, that the work is in conformance to the Secretary of the Interior's Standards for the Treatment of Historic Properties, and verify the total amount requested.
 Reimbursement requests should be submitted no more than once a month.

 The Society shall review and respond to each reimbursement request within thirty (30) days.
-The response will be approval or explanation of the disapproval, including steps to take to be approved.
-An approved disbursement request shall be paid within thirty (30) days of the date of the approval unless receipt of the state's funds is unduly delayed without the Society's fault.
-A total of 20% of the grant funds will be released as the final payment after work is complete and financial documentation, including the matching share, has been reviewed and accepted by the Minnesota Historical Society.
+The response shall be either an approval of the request or an explanation of the basis for the disapproval and what must be done for approval to be granted.
+An approved disbursement request shall be paid within thirty (30) days of the date of the approval unless receipt of the funds from the State is unduly delayed without fault of the Society.
+A total of 20% of the grant funds will be released as the final payment after work is complete and financial documentation, including documentation of the matching share, has been reviewed and accepted by the Minnesota Historical Society.